evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 .. code-block:: typescript

-  const { valid } = await DigitalIdentity.getValidity(runtime, address);
+  const { valid } = await DigitalTwin.getValidity(runtime, address);
   if (!valid) {
-    throw new Error(`no valid digital identity found at "${address}"`);
+    throw new Error(`no valid digital twin found at "${address}"`);
   }

 --------------------------------------------------------------------------------

-.. _digital-identity_ensureContract:
+.. _digital-twin_ensureContract:

 ensureContract
 ================================================================================

 .. code-block:: typescript

-  digitalIdentity.ensureContract();
+  digitalTwin.ensureContract();

-Check if digital identity contract already has been loaded, load from address / ENS if required.
+Check if digital twin contract already has been loaded, load from address / ENS if required.
 Throws if contract could not be loaded.

-This function is more commonly used for internal checks in the ``DigitalIdentity`` module.
-For checking, if a given address can be used, it is recommended to use :ref:`getValidity <digital-identity_getValidity>`.
+This function is more commonly used for internal checks in the ``DigitalTwin`` module.
+For checking, if a given address can be used, it is recommended to use :ref:`getValidity <digital-twin_getValidity>`.

 -------
 Returns